Scuba diving Great Barrier Reef

 Certified Dive Adventures

-Liveaboard diving – Certified dive tours range from those suited to new divers to advanced level scuba divers.
+Starting with our Liveaboard trips. – Certified dive tours range from those suited to new divers to advanced level scuba divers.
 Each reef location you’ll visit is unique, bursting with tropical marine life and diverse coral colonies.

 Top-quality scuba equipment (including high range dive computers) are available with every tour.
 Guided dives are offered at each location.
 Certified divers can travel on the same tour as uncertified friends and family.
 Also, if you are travelling alone, our friendly crew will be happy to provide you with a suitable dive buddy.